Table of Contents

 The way you set up your amplifier is the next thing of great importance.
 But first, you need to know how the controls work.

 So the right balance is crucial to also keep clarity.
-Tube and solid-state amps will react differently from one another, so this will need to be experimented with to find the best setting.
+Tube and solid-state amps will react differently from one another.
+This will need to be experimented with to find the best setting.

 Next, your treble, middle and bass controls need to be set just right.
 A properly set EQ is a fundamental to good tone.
 To begin, start with all controls adjusted to halfway.

 - Your treble control will adjust the brightness and clarity of the tone.
 Your setting will need to be above the halfway point with an amplifier like a Mesa Boogie.
 This will provide bite in your high-gain tone, but be careful not to make it harsh.